Skip to content

 • If your business activities cease within post-protection period, you will receive the same allowance as you would have before you became an entrepreneur, provided the other eligibility conditions are met.

-• If the 18-month protection period has been exceeded, you will not be entitled to an allowance until you have re-fulfilled the employee’s employment condition (26 weeks).
+• If the 18-month protection period has been exceeded, you will not be entitled to an allowance until you have re-fulfilled the employee’s employment condition.

 • If your business activities continue beyond the 18-month protection period, you can be considered to have permanently left the sector that we represent.
 According to the Act on Unemployment Funds, the fund must then expel you unless you have resigned yourself or switched to the Entrepreneur Fund (Yrittäjäkassa).